-All Rotarians should preach their peers about the value of high ethical standards of business and the various principles of Rotary, and they should work to eliminate low standards of thought and bad business practices in their own industries. (\rightarrow p7, 15, 33, 45) The improvement of their industries is "Rotary's greatest opportunity for service".
+All Rotarians should preach to their peers about the value of high ethical standards in business and the various principles of Rotary, and they should work to eliminate low standards of thought and bad business practices in their own industries. (→ p11, 15, 33) The improvement of their industries is "Rotary's greatest opportunity for service".

-This notion that the greatest opportunity for Rotarians to serve was to contribute to the development of industry was also one of the characteristics of Guy Gundaker's view of Rotary.
+This notion that the greatest opportunity for Rotarians to serve is to contribute to the development of industry was also one of the characteristics of Guy Gundaker's view of Rotary.